lbarry9/42/minishell/README.md

 - Try not to burnout and take a GOOD OLD WELL DESERVED REST afterwards, you've earnt it.

 Minihell is over- we moving up in the world :nerd_face:

+(still) Reading: The Goldfinch by Donna Tartt
+And unlocking new levels of code dreaming (we're dreaming in 3D code now folks, my functions are rooms, send help)